Revenge In Kind

 About the Book

-The book began with a blog of vignettes about odd, funny, or unfortunate events that occurred during filming, as seen from the perspective of the Executive Producer, Bailey.
+The book project began as a blog of vignettes about odd, funny, or unfortunate events that occurred during filming, as seen from the perspective of the Executive Producer, Bailey.
 She set aside the blog after filming in order to turn full attention to editing and completing the movie.
-In 2019, she decided to thread the vignettes together and flesh them out to make a book.
+In 2019, she decided to thread the vignettes together and flesh them out to make a diary, which became the book.

 Author Information

-The book began with a blog of vignettes about odd, funny, or unfortunate events that occurred during filming, as seen from the perspective of the Executive Producer, Bailey.
+The book project began as a blog of vignettes about odd, funny, or unfortunate events that occurred during filming, as seen from the perspective of the Executive Producer, Bailey.
 She set aside the blog after filming in order to turn full attention to editing and completing the movie.
-In 2019, she decided to thread the vignettes together and flesh them out to make a book.
+In 2019, she decided to thread the vignettes together and flesh them out to make a diary, which became the book.

 Author Information